 All food is prepared, under the supervision of Food Service Specialists, by inmate labor consisting of two shifts, each with 25 trusty inmate workers per shift.
-Female trusty inmate workers are utilized on the night shift and male trusty workers on the day shift at the Central County Jail facility and 35 male trusty inmate workers per shift at the South County Jail facility.
+Female trusty inmate workers are utilized on the night shift and male trusty inmate workers on the day shift at the Central County Jail facility and 35 male trusty inmate workers per shift at the South County Jail facility.

-Both facilities maintain staff dining rooms serving one meal per shift to all Polk County Sheriff's Office personnel, medical staff, maintenance staff and visiting county/state employees.
+Both facilities maintain staff dining rooms serving one meal per shift a day to all Polk County Sheriff's Office personnel, medical staff, maintenance staff and visiting county/state employees.